ciglenecki/geoguessr-ai/docs/documentation.md

 Our model was composed of four main modules, as well as numerous helper functions.
 The helper functions were mainly tasked with tasks that were separate from the training process itself, such as transforming data into a format appropriate for training, generating classes, visualization, saving and loading, etc. In this section, we will instead focus on the four main modules and describe them in more detail.

+### GeoguesserDataModule

 The first module we will describe is the `GeoguesserDataModule`.
 It inherits the `LightningDataModule` and is used for simpler dataset loading.
 First, we load the dataset and perform the necessary transformations so it’s suitable for training.
 We then create the classes needed for classification together with their centroids, and add them to the dataset.
 We also perform some dataset statistics extraction, as well as some data standardization.
 Finally, we split the data into the train, validation and test dataset and create dataset instances that will be described in the next paragraph.
 We also do some sanity checking to make sure everything is in order before continuing.

+### GeoguesserDataset

 To make training simpler, we define datasets for the train, validation and test part of the dataset separately.
-This is done by creating instances of the `GeoguesserDatset` module which inherit the standard `PyTorch Dataset`.
+This is done by creating instances of the `GeoguesserDataset` module which inherit the standard `PyTorch Dataset`.
 The most important operation that this module performs, aside from saving the dataset and its information, is define what happens when an instance of the dataset is retrieved.
 This includes fetching the data from both the image folders and the CSV file, loading the images, making them ready for input into the neural network, and transforming them with the specified transformation.

+### Model Definition

 The neural network model is defined in the model module.
 The different models we defined here (classification and regression) all inherit the `LightningModule` to make things as simple as possible.
 Each model fetches a pretrained network and changes its last layer to a layer more suitable for the model’s task.
 We then define each model’s `forward` function, which defines how our data is processed through all the layers of the model, and all of the training, validation and testing functions.
 Each function performs an iteration of training and calculates error, and in the case of validation and testing, the haversine distance function.
 We then log all the parameters of the model into a file for later fetching.

+### Train Function

 Finally, everything is joined together in the `train` function.
 Here, we parse the arguments pasts to the model, define the data transformations, the `GeoguesserDataModule`, initiate the logger, create the specified model, define our optimization algorithm and how the learning rate behaves, and finally, train the model.
 Optionally, we can also visualize our results after training.

 # Data and Feature Engineering

 This problem can be approached from two different angles.
 We will call them the **Classification approach** and the **Regression approach**.
 In the classification approach, we classify images into a fixed set of regions of Croatia in the form of a grid on the map (notice: we lose the information about the image's exact location here), while in the regression approach we try regressing the image coordinates to a continuous output from the model that will be restricted by the minimum and maximum possible coordinates (bounds of Croatia).

+## Data Representation

 Because Croatia is a small country and the coordinates have a range of no more then a few degrees, we needed to normalize them.
 But, before doing that, there was another transformation we needed to perform.
 The thing is, we can’t use the haversine distance during the training process due to its slowness (it contains a lot of trigonometric operations that don’t cooperate nicely with GPU-s).
 But we also can’t use regular coordinates even after transforming them because the Earth’s surface is curved (even though some would want you to believe otherwise) and generic loss functions don’t take this into account.
 Multiple ideas were tested to solve this, including cosine transforming the coordinates, as well as projecting them into Cartesian space.
 Finally, we ended up using a much more elegant solution with fewer steps: the [_coordinate reference system (CRS)_](https://en.wikipedia.org/wiki/Spatial_reference_system).
 It transforms every coordinate on Earth’s curved surface into a different coordinate on a flat surface using a projection.
 The error is minimal (no more than about 1 m) and a generic loss function is directly applicable to these coordinates.
 Splendid!
 Now we simply need to find the maximum and minimum coordinates of the dataset and use them to normalize the data into a 0 – 1 range.
 This is done to improve training stability and simplify the output.
 It is worth noting that we calculate these values only on the training part of the dataset to prevent information leakage.
 Also, functions like the haversine distance function take as input radians, so that was also a necessary transformation.